yvesklein/ao/_posts/2019-06-02-pride-toys.md

 - [Driving Desires](https://www.etsy.com/shop/DrivingDesiresToys?ref=simple-shop-header-name&listing_id=661992278&search_query=rainbow)

   Many fantasy dildo makers also do customs, so check out [this list](https://squirrelmunk.com/2017/10/09/list-of-fantasy-toy-makers/) if you'd like to see more options.

+---

+{: .notice}
+The cover photo is from BS Atelier's product page for the Alex Rainbow.